Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves: Introduction

 \begin{prop}[Proposition~\ref{structure of X}] The stack $\mathcal{X}$ is the disjoint union of $\mathcal{X}_{\boldsymbol\tau}$, where the union ranges over the all rational semisimple conjugacy classes of $\boldsymbol\tau$, and we have

 \end{prop}

-It remains to generalize to the parahoric case.
-We fix a collection of tame weights $\boldsymbol\theta=\{\theta_x, x \in D\}$ (see \S\ref{sect pre}).
-With respect to the data $(X,D,\boldsymbol\theta)$, we can construct two objects: \begin{itemize} \item a parahoric group scheme $\mathcal{P}_{\boldsymbol\theta}$ over $X$; \item a tamely ramified covering $Y \rightarrow X$. \end{itemize} V. Balaji and C. Seshadri showed that parahoric torsors are equivalent to $\Gamma$-equivariant $G$-bundles \cite{Moduli of parahoric torsors} in characteristic zero.
-Their approaches can be generalized to Higgs bundles and local systems in any characteristic (see \S\ref{sect corresp} or \cite{Parahoric Higgs}).
-We can show the following equivalence of categories (or stacks) (Theorem~\ref{equivalence for higgs bundles} and Proposition~\ref{parahoric connection equivariant})
+For the parahoric case, we fix a collection of tame weights $\boldsymbol\theta=\{\theta_x, x \in D\}$.
+With respect to the data $(X,D,\boldsymbol\theta)$, we can construct two objects: \begin{itemize} \item a parahoric group scheme $\mathcal{P}_{\boldsymbol\theta}$ over $X$; \item a tamely ramified covering $Y \rightarrow X$. \end{itemize} Balaji--Seshadri showed that parahoric torsors are equivalent to $\Gamma$-equivariant $G$-bundles \cite{Moduli of parahoric torsors} in characteristic zero.
+Their approaches can be generalized to Higgs bundles and local systems in mixed characteristic (see \S\ref{sect corresp} or \cite{Parahoric Higgs}).
+We show the following isomorphisms of stacks (Theorem~\ref{equivalence for higgs bundles} and Proposition~\ref{parahoric connection equivariant})

 where $\boldsymbol\rho$ is a topological data corresponding to weights $\boldsymbol\theta$ and $[Y/\Gamma]$ is the quotient stack, of which the coarse moduli space is $X$.
-This equivalence shows that proving the tame parahoric nonabelian Hodge correposndence on $X$ is equivalent to considering the correspondence over $[Y/\Gamma]$ (or an $\Gamma$-equivariant version over $Y$), which is a direct result of the tame $G$-nonabelian Hodge correspondence.
+This equivalence shows that proving the tame parahoric nonabelian Hodge correposndence on $X$ is equivalent to considering the correspondence over $[Y/\Gamma]$ (or an $\Gamma$-equivariant version over $Y$), which is a direct result of Theorem \ref{first structure theorem for G}.